DMHP/docs-is/en/docs/guides/login/webapp-saml.md

-# Enable Authentication for a SAML web application
+# Enable Login for a SAML web application

 This page guides you through enabling authentication to a [SAML](../../../concepts/authentication/intro-saml) web application.